iholloma/crdh/_essays/v01-10-(re)-humanizing-data.md

 administrators or city officials to describe the intervening days or weeks.[^26] The voices of immigrants are absent.

-{% figure caption: "Pathways through the Bellevue Almshouse.
+{% figure caption: "Figure 1.
+Pathways through the Bellevue Almshouse.
 Each line represents an inmate who encountered admittors, was diagnosed, and was sent to sites within New York City's public health system." %}
 ![Visualization showing a series of lines that tracks each inmate by gender, age, occupation, whom they were sent by, the reason given, the site and institution.](/assets/img/v01/shrout/disease1.png)